WojciechMatuszewski/programming-notes/aws-stuff.md

 - this means you can **present different application with the same DNS name, based on location**

 * always **add a default rule**.
 This is to make sure **whenever DNS cannot pick the location** it will **fallback to the default rule**.

+#### Route53 resolver

+- **managed DNS resolver**.
+By default, your VPC comes with Amazon Provided DNS Server

+* allows you to **perform DNS lookups across DX or VPN and the other way around (bi-directional)**

+- this basically allows you to **create a hybrid cloud env.** where **some of your stuff is within VPC and some on-prem**.
+You might need to resolve DNS for some of the parts of your application to the stuff on-prem.
+Before all that you had to roll out your own dns resolver (probably within VPC) to be an intermedietarry between the AWS managed one and the one on premises.

+* it is an **endpoint made of 1 or more ENI within a given VPC**.
+It **works for every VPC within a region (even if the VPC are not peered)**.

 ### ECS (Elastic Container Service)